Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-in-projects-new-code.md

   - **Insert into New File**

 ![A section of the Copilot chat pane in VS Code showing the controls for code suggestions](assets/copilot-in-projects/copilot-chat-pane-code-controls.png)
-*Fig. Copilot Chat's controls for code suggestions*
+*Fig. Copilot Chat's controls for code suggestions ([Full size image](assets/copilot-in-projects/copilot-chat-pane-code-controls.png))*

 Before we make any decisions about where we want to put the code, let's examine what Copilot suggested for us.